ckeditor/ckeditor5/docs/builds/guides/integration/installing-plugins.md

 While {@link builds/guides/integration/installation installing one of the existing builds} is a convenient way to start using CKEditor 5, soon you may want to do one of the following:

-* installing additional plugins (official, 3rd party, or your custom ones) to add missing functionalities,
+* installing additional plugins (official, third-party, or your custom ones) to add missing functionalities,
 * removing unnecessary plugins in order to optimize the build size,
-* {@link buiids/guides/integration/advanced-setup#option-using-two-different-editors creating a "super build"} containing more than one editor type,
+* {@link builds/guides/integration/advanced-setup#option-using-two-different-editors creating a "super build"} containing more than one editor type,
 * customizing any other aspect of the build ({@link features/ui-language#building-the-editor-using-a-specific-language changing the built-in UI language}, {@link builds/guides/integration/advanced-setup#option-extracting-css extracting styles to a separate file}).

 To achieve any of this, you need to customize a build by changing its configuration and performing the build step.